archiki/GrIPS/README.md

 # GrIPS
-This repository will contain the code for our paper: **GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models**
+This repository will contain the code for our paper: **GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models**.
+Complete code will be out shortly.